Fresno Yosemite International Airport: Military and government operations

-The 144th Fighter Wing of the California Air National Guard is based out of the Fresno Yosemite International Airport.
+The 144th Fighter Wing of the California Air National Guard is based at the Fresno Yosemite International Airport.
 The California Army National Guard also has an Aviation Classification Repair Activity Depot (AVCRAD) at the airport.
 The depot performs high-level maintenance and repair of Army aircraft.
 Its jurisdiction covers a 15-state region in the Western United States.

 The United States Forest Service, Sierra National Forest and the California Department of Forestry and Fire Protection (CAL FIRE) jointly operate the Fresno Air Attack Base at the airport for fighting forest fires with aerial tankers.
 The air attack base has a command center and four loading pits where fire retardant is pumped into aircraft with the capacity to load up to 300,000 gallons each day.

 Other government operators with facilities at the airport include the California Highway Patrol (CHP), the Fresno County Sheriff's Office, and the Fresno Police Department.